We all need a list of games to play with our kids while lying down, because…

 Play this game for as long as you need to rest, then you can join them in putting all the things back with the ‘let’s beat the clock’ game, in which you’re all a team and you have to put all the things back before the time runs out.
 Chances are they will feel connected with you and want to keep playing with you, so tidying up (if it’s a game) will go really smoothly.

 So there they are, over 20 ideas of connection-boosting games that you can play with your kids while lying down.
-Let me know in the comments below which one will you try first.
+I’m wondering which one you are going to try first, so let me know in the comments below!

-Make sure to download the free printable below, it’s the list of all the games you can play with your kids while lying down – you can print it and stick it next to your bed or sofa, so you get inspired the next time your kids say ‘Play with me!’ while you really need to not more a finger.
+Remember to download the free printable, it’s the list of all these games that you can play with your kids while lying down – you can print the list and stick it next to your bed or sofa, so you get inspired the next time your kids say ‘Play with me!’ while you really need to not more a finger.